Scarborough, North Yorkshire: Demography

-The borough as a whole has a population of around 108,000; during the peak season, tourism can double these figures.
+The borough as a whole had a population of around 108,000; during the peak season, tourism can double these figures.
 7.5% of the population are aged over 60, compared with an average of 20.9% nationally.
 Only 21.9% of the population are aged between 20 and 39, compared to 28.1% nationally.

 Transport

 Road

 Scarborough has four major roads serving the town; these also link it to other major towns and cities: